Home | Articles | Column | Trading for Aaron Rodgers would be an ‘SOJ’ move for NY Jets

 Download the free Jet X Mobile App to get customizable notifications directly to your iOS (App Store) or Android (Google Play) device.

-Add Jets X-Factor to your Google News feed and/or find us on Apple News to stay updated with the New York Jets.
+Add Jets X-Factor on Google News and/or find us on Apple News to stay updated on the New York Jets.

-Follow us on X (Formerly Twitter) @jetsxfactor for all the latest New York Jets news, Facebook for even more, Instagram for some of the top NY Jets images, and YouTube for original Jets X-Factor videos.
+Follow us on X (Formerly Twitter) @jetsxfactor for all the latest New York Jets news, Facebook for even more, Instagram for some of the top NY Jets images, and YouTube for original Jets X-Factor videos and live streaming.

 Related Articles